alecgorge/jsonapi/README.markdown

 * "console" A mirror of the console output
 * "commands" Similar to chat, but for commands
 * "connections" A new line for each connection/disconnection
+* "all" A new line for everything mentioned above

 Format: